 The Chamber obtains information about you, for example, when you or your organization apply for membership with the Chamber, register for or take part in activities, talk to us on the telephone, use our website, contact us by email and/or letter, provide your business card, contact us about services or offerings, or participate in membership surveys.
-We may also collect your information from your employer, if your employer is a member of or applies for membership with the Chamber, and lists you as contact person, or if your, e.g. spouse, colleague or any acquaintance indicates you as his/her plus-one when registering for events.
+We may also collect your information from your employer, if your employer is a member of or applies for membership with the Chamber, and lists you as a contact person, or if your, e.g. spouse, colleague, or any acquaintance indicates you as his/her plus-one when registering for events.

-We may also collect your information from partners, third party providers, and publicly accessible sources.
+We may also collect your information from partners, third-party providers, and publicly accessible sources.